I am currently watching some really interesting YouTube videos.

 Lecture 7:

-MVC: the View-Layer: Haml = HTML on a diet
+View-Layer: Haml = HTML on a diet

 Explicit scenarios: part of acceptance tests